toji/toji.dev/webgpu-gltf-case-study/index.md

 Finally, the remainder of the values are likely to come from your **material**.
 It's common that a renderer may support multiple different types of materials which require entirely different shaders to achieve.
 For example, a Physically Based Rendering (PBR) surface vs. one that is unaffected by lighting ("fullbright" or "unlit").
 But within groups of the same type of material only a few flags should affect the pipeline definition.
 A material being double sided will determine the cull mode, for example, and materials that are partially transparent will affect the blend modes of the color targets, as well as maybe alpha-to-coverage settings.
 Generally these should be pretty minimal, though, and the majority of your material information should be captured as texture or buffer data and supplied by a bind group.

-It's worth mentioning that the code of the vertex and fragment shader modules sit in a strange place where they can be influenced by all three of those aspects, which can make it seem like another vector for increasing the number of pipelines in use, but you can get away with suprisingly few variants of your shader code itself by relying more on supplying defaults in bind groups and making use of branching and looping in shaders.
+It's worth mentioning that the code of the vertex and fragment shader modules sit in a strange place where they can be influenced by all three of those aspects, which can make it seem like another vector for increasing the number of pipelines in use, but you can get away with surprisingly few variants of your shader code itself by relying more on supplying defaults in bind groups and making use of branching and looping in shaders.
 Again, we'll talk about this more below.

 ### Identifying duplicate pipelines